A

 Conventional Loan

-A mortgage not insured or guaranteed by a government agency such as the Department of Veteran Affairs (VA), the Federal Housing Administration (FHA), or the Department of Agriculture (USDA).
+A mortgage not insured or guaranteed by a government agency such as the Department of Veterans Affairs (VA), the Federal Housing Administration (FHA), or the Department of Agriculture (USDA).

 Convertible ARM